 Reuse existing pages and don’t store new pages: Selecting not to add new pages allows you to build a snapshot that has the pages updated but no new ones added.
 This option is useful if you made changes to the JSON Paths and as a consequence need to rebuild the Snapshot.
 As a result of building the Snapshot, all content that was set to be picked up by the Scan is added to the current Snapshot.

-New HTML pages: Any pages the selected crawling process finds during a crawl will be added to the page list.
+Collect new HTML pages: Any pages the selected crawling process finds during a crawl will be added to the page list.
 Note that this is an explicit action by the user, therefore the Page Freeze setting does not affect in this case.

-JS, CSS resources: Instruct the crawler to add newly found Resources to the project.
+Collect JS, CSS resources: Instruct the crawler to add newly found Resources to the project.
 The proxy makes collecting Resources a trifle, and there are a plethora of in-depth methods to translate content embedded within them.
 But the translation of Resources is also known to be one of the trickiest parts of website localization.
 Beware, and woe betide the unready!

-Images, binary resources: By enabling this option, image or any binary content found on the site is added to the Resources screen, where you can add localized counterparts and instruct the proxy to serve those in place of the original.
+Collect images, binary resources: By enabling this option, image or any binary content found on the site is added to the Resources screen, where you can add localized counterparts and instruct the proxy to serve those in place of the original.

 There is often a great deal of image content on websites, so indexing all of them can take a very long time to finish; it is a good idea to turn this option off the first time around, and enable it only later, when it is clear that image localization is also going to play a part.